 It’s what I’ll always remember about my childhood and what I, myself, strive to do in my own kitchen.
 Making arroz con leche is easy.

 - Cook the rice.
 You first cook the rice in a saucepan with water, lemon zest, and a cinnamon stick.
 After 10-15 minutes, the rice should be soft.

-- Make the rice pudding.
+- Add the milks.
 Drain any excess water and remove the cinnamon stick.
 Add milk, condensed milk, salt, and vanilla extract to the rice and cook for about an hour, stirring occasionally, until thick.

 - Serve in these adorable dark blue mini cocottes with ground cinnamon on top.
 That’s all folks!

-I hope you make this arroz con leche and LOVE it as much we do!
+I hope you make this arroz con leche and LOVE it as much as we do!

 - In a saucepan, add the rice with water, lemon zest and cinnamon stick.
 Cook until the rice is soft, about 10-15 minutes.

 - Remove the cinnamon stick and drain off any excess water.
 (Most of the water should be absorbed into the rice.)
 Place saucepan back on the stove.

 - Add milk, condensed milk, salt, and vanilla extract to rice and cook over low heat, uncovered, stirring occasionally until thick, for about 1 hour.